paritytech/substrate-api-sidecar/AUCTIONS_WINNERS.md

 ## Relationships
-TODO: (Breakdown of what the relationships should look like for example what they are mapping)

 With the information you are now tracking there are two main relationships to note.

 1. `auctionIndex` => `leasePeriods`

 2. `paraId` => `leasePeriods` (it has won).

-EX: `/experimental/paras/leases/current`.

 ## Walkthrough